whamtet/simpleui/index.md

 The core of SimpleUI is the `defcomponent` macro which expands to both:

 - An ordinary function
 - A rest endpoint.
-Arguments are bound based on the html `name` attribute.
+Arguments are bound based on the http parameter `my-name`.

 `defcomponent` enables developers to quickly build rich user interfaces with _no_ javascript.
 All code is on the server backend and yet it feels the same as frontend code.